finos/FDC3/docs/api-bridging/spec.md

 title: API Bridging Overview (next)
 ---

-The FDC3 Desktop Agent API addresses interoperability between apps running within the context of a single Desktop Agent (DA), facilitating cross-application workflows.
-Desktop Agent API Bridging addresses the interconnection of Desktop Agents (DAs) such that apps running under different Desktop Agents can also interoperate, allowing workflows to span multiple Desktop Agents.
+(Experimental) The FDC3 Desktop Agent API addresses interoperability between apps running within the context of a single Desktop Agent (DA), facilitating cross-application workflows.
+Desktop Agent Bridging addresses the interconnection of Desktop Agents (DAs) such that apps running under different Desktop Agents can also interoperate, allowing workflows to span multiple Desktop Agents.

-In any Desktop Agent bridging scenario, it is expected that each DA is being operated by the same user (as the scope of FDC3 contemplates cross-application workflows for a single user, rather than cross-user workflows), although DAs may be run on different machines operated by the same user.
+In any Desktop Agent Bridging scenario, it is expected that each DA is being operated by the same user (as the scope of FDC3 contemplates cross-application workflows for a single user, rather than cross-user workflows), although DAs may be run on different machines operated by the same user.

 ## TODO list

 * Expand on how the DAB should create the JWT token (and its claims, which must change to avoid replay attacks) which it sends out in the `hello` message for DAs to validate.
 * To create final PR:
-  * Add DesktopAgentIdentifier to API types page and adjust docs for existing types that will need it.
-  * Add DesktopAgentIdentifier to API sources and adjust existing types that will need it.
+  * Reference DAB from the API spec, updating previous content about interconnecting desktop agents.
-  * Add new Errors to API sources.
+  * Link to BackPlane project
+  * Apply Experimental labels where needed
+* Refactor spec to separate channel (websocket) and protocol.

 ## Implementing a Desktop Agent Bridge